Cray-HPE/docs-csm/background/ncn_mounts_and_file_systems.md

 | ❌ | ✅ | ❌ | `CONLIB` | `/run/lib-containerd` | Ephemeral | `25%` | ✅ | [MTL-892](https://jira-pro.its.hpecorp.net:8443/browse/MTL-892) [CASMINST-255](https://jira-pro.its.hpecorp.net:8443/browse/CASMINST-255) | |
 | ✅ | ❌ | ❌ | `ETCDLVM` | `/run/lib-etcd` | Ephemeral | `32 GiB` | ✅ | [CASMPET-338](https://jira-pro.its.hpecorp.net:8443/browse/CASMPET-338) | |
 | ✅ | ❌ | ❌ | `K8SLET` | `/var/lib/kubelet` | Ephemeral | `25%` | ❌ | [MTL-892](https://jira-pro.its.hpecorp.net:8443/browse/MTL-892) [CASMINST-255](https://jira-pro.its.hpecorp.net:8443/browse/CASMINST-255) | |
->>>>>>> 5b2ff4be6f... afix all JIRA links to new JIRA

-The above table's rows with overlayFS map their "Mount Paths" to the "Upper Directory" in the table below:
+The above table's rows with `overlayFS` map their `Mount Paths` to the `Upper Directory` in the table below:

 > The "OverlayFS Name" is the name used in fstab and seen in the output of `mount`.